tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 When I knelt to take the dog’s heart rate, the second my fingers touched its skin, a wrongness crawled into me.
 That tingle before lightning strikes.
 That creeping dread when something awful is about to happen.

 The vitals were normal—heart rate, breathing.
 But its skin was cold.
 97 degrees, lower than we like.
-It was mildly dehydrated, maybe 4%.
+I tented its skin, saw it was mildly dehydrated.
 But when I peeled back its loose lips to check its gums, I felt like I was too close to something I shouldn’t be.
 The gums were pale.
 The pupils locked onto me.
 Dilated.

 It wasn’t growling.
 No hackles raised.
 Just watching.
 Like it was restraining itself.